tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

 You can exercise some of these rights through your AbandonAI account.
 If you are unable to exercise your rights through your account, please send your request to dsar@abandon.ai.

-A note about accuracy: Services like ChatGPT generate responses by reading a user’s request and, in response, predicting the words most likely to appear next.
+A note about accuracy: Services like our AI models generate responses by reading a user's request and, in response, predicting the words most likely to appear next.
 In some cases, the words most likely to appear next may not be the most factually accurate.
 For this reason, you should not rely on the factual accuracy of output from our models.
-If you notice that ChatGPT output contains factually inaccurate information about you and you would like us to correct the inaccuracy, you may submit a correction request to dsar@abandon.ai.
+If you notice that our AI output contains factually inaccurate information about you and you would like us to correct the inaccuracy, you may submit a correction request to dsar@abandon.ai.
 Given the technical complexity of how our models work, we may not be able to correct the inaccuracy in every instance.
-In that case, you may request that we remove your Personal Information from ChatGPT’s output by filling out this form.
+In that case, you may request that we remove your Personal Information from our AI output by filling out this form.

-For information on how to exercise your rights with respect to data we have collected from the internet to train our models, please see this help center article.
+For information on how to exercise your rights with respect to data we have collected from the internet to train our models, please see our help center article.

 ## 5. Additional U.S. State Disclosures

 The following table provides additional information about the categories of Personal Information we collect and how we disclose that information.
-You can read more about the Personal Information we collect in “Personal information we collect” above, how we use Personal Information in “How we use personal information” above, and how we retain Personal Information in “Security and Retention” below.
+You can read more about the Personal Information we collect in "Personal information we collect" above, how we use Personal Information in "How we use personal information" above, and how we retain Personal Information in "Security and Retention" below.

 | Category of Personal Information                                                             | Disclosure of Personal Information                                                                                                    |
 |----------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|